udacity/FCND-Controls/README.md

 The trajectory following will require a redesign of the control system to account for non-linear transformation from the local frame to the body frame.
 I may also require retuning of existing control gains because the gains set for the waypoint following may be too high/low to effectively follow the trajectory.
 The ability to follow a trajectory will be tested with an test trajectory.
 The trajectory is made up several straight-line segments of varying speed and curved segments.
 Successful completion of this step include:

+* A trajectory controller (trajectory_control) that takes in three lists representing the trajectory (position, time, and heading) and the current time.
+The controller calculates the target position, velocity, heading from the trajectory lists.
 * A reduced attitude controller (roll_pitch_control) accounting for the non-linear transformation from local accelerations to body rates
 * An altitude controller (altitude_control) including the non-linear effects from non-zero roll/pitch angles
 * The drone flies the test trajectory faster than the default threshold